 The first music video community is a free service and social media platform for creating and sharing short videos.
 With over 90 million registered users and an average of 12 million new videos posted every day Musical.ly is now one of the Top 30 largest Apps in the U.S and a fast growing social network.

 Designed for Chinese users, the app boasts more than 600 million users and offer them a wide range of features.
 In a country where most Western world mainstream social media are inaccessible, Wechat offer a message app, a social media, and more under one app.

 Best for B2C organizations, Wechat lets brands push out one message per day and a service account that caps the number of brand messages to one a week.
-The app exposes brand messaging to new audiences, impact customer service initiatives, facilitate e-commerce growth.
+The app exposes brand messaging to new audiences, impacts customer service initiatives, and facilitates e-commerce growth.

 Many luxury fashion and lifestyle brands have created a customized presence on WeChat in order to better connect with Chinese consumers.

-Known as the Twitter of China, Weibo helps B2C organizations market their products to a Chinese audience, acquire and retain new customers, drive purchase intent and sales, expand marketing reach.
+Known as the Twitter of China, Weibo helps B2C organizations market their products to a Chinese audience, acquires and retains new customers, drives purchase intent and sales, expands marketing reach.

 Lancome is one example of a Western company embracing this platform to market to international audiences and experiencing a dramatic increase in engagement rates with hundreds of comments for its posts on its Weibo page.

 So which networks should you use?

 At this point, it is not a question of whether or not you should be on social media networks, but which ones should your brand have a presence.